at-cg/at-cg.github.io/tabs/new.md

 ## **2021**

 > Aug
->> - Sudhanva Kamath and Jyotshna Rajput join us as PhD and MTech-thesis students respectively.
+>> - Ghanshyam Chandra, Sudhanva Kamath and Jyotshna Rajput begin their research program in ATCG group.
 Welcome!

 > Jul
 >> - Check out our [new preprint](https://www.biorxiv.org/content/10.1101/2021.07.21.453294v1) on accelerating long-read mapping.
 This is collaborative work with Parallel Computing Lab at Intel.